scholtz-gnome/brackenhurst-baptist-church/constitution/constitution.md

 1. Elders shall serve without remuneration, except in cases where it is felt by the elders and the congregation that it shall be advantageous to the life and ministry of the church, in keeping with a congregation-approved budget, that such elders should be enabled to give undivided attention to the work and ministry of the church.
 Any proposal to vocationally employ an elder shall be made at a regularly-scheduled members’ meeting and be ratified by the membership no sooner than the following regularly-scheduled members’ meeting.

-2. A vocational elder’s salary shall be determined by a salary committee elders comprising of non-staff elders, the accountant, and any other men appointed by the eldership to this responsibility.
+2. A vocational elder’s salary shall be determined by non-vocational elders.
 Vocational elders shall be granted a one-to-three month sabbatical every five-to-seven years.
 A sabbatical is not primarily a time of holiday, but a period of focused study and learning.
 Its design is to make a significant contribution to the vocational elder’s ongoing formation and vision of the church by developing knowledge, skills and insights.
 The vocational elders’ handbook outlines other privileges and responsibilities of vocational elders.

 3. A vocational elder shall remain in office as long as he is a member and continues to meet the biblical requirements, or resigns the office, or disqualifies himself.
 Any engagement between the church and a vocational elder shall be terminated by three months’ notice in writing by either party, unless otherwise mutually agreed.